LEMEMETEAM/DabEngine/README.md

 - In-Memory Cache and ResourceManager
 - Audio playing (not spacial)
 - Animating Values
-- GUI System (quite bare-bones)
+- Simple GUI System
 - Event System
-- Python Scripting
+- Kotlin Scripting

 ## Build/Package
 The repository is packed with Gradle so once you download it from the github, just open a new Terminal at the root of the DabEngine folder and do `gradle build` to build the class files and such.
 Use `gradle sourcesJar` to build a jar of DabEngine with sources.
 The resukting jar is saved in `build/libs`.

 ## TODO
-There is still quite alot to add to the engine.
-However, what is currently there is atleat 98% functional.
+Performance Tuning
+Cube Maps
+Possibly change shader architecture, again

 Anyone is welcome to contribute to the codebase.